Daniel Inouye: Rehabilitation and discharge

-Entry into politics
+Education and early political career (1947-1962)

-Inouye decided to study law hoping it would lead him into a political career.
+Inouye decided to study law, hoping that doing so would lead him into a political career.
 He enrolled at the University of Hawaiʻi at Mānoa in late 1947 as a prelaw student, majoring in government and economics.
-He relied on the financial benefits of the G.I.
+Inouye relied on the financial benefits of the G.I.
 Bill to fund his education.
-When not in class, Inouye would volunteer for the Democratic Party at the Honolulu County Democratic Committee.
-He had been talked into joining the party by John A. Burns, a former police captain and future governor, who had ties to the Japanese American community.
+When not in class, he volunteered for the Democratic Party at the Honolulu County Democratic Committee.
+Inouye had been talked into joining the party by John A. Burns, a former police captain and future governor, who had ties to the Japanese American community.
 Though the territory of Hawaii had been politically dominated by the Republican Party, Burns convinced Inouye that the Democratic Party could help Japanese Hawaiians achieve social and economic reform.
-During these years, Inouye met speech instructor Margaret Awamura at the university, whom he married in 1948.

 After graduating in 1950, Inouye moved with his wife to Washington D.C. so he could continue his studies at George Washington University Law School.
-While there, he volunteered at the Democratic National Committee (DNC) headquarters to gain more experience to bring back with him to Hawaii.
+While there, Inouye volunteered at the Democratic National Committee (DNC) headquarters to gain more experience to bring back with him to Hawaii.
 Inouye earned his J.D. degree in two years, and moved back with his wife to Hawaii in late 1952.
 Inouye spent the next year studying for the Hawaii bar exam and volunteering with the Democratic Party.
 After passing the bar exam in August 1953, Inouye was appointed assistant public prosecutor for the city and county of Honolulu by the city mayor and fellow Democrat John Wilson.